lucasaec/cs680Calabrese/PA4/README.md

 ./Tutorial box2.obj

-To load the dragon for the project with its 2 materials, ensure that dragon.obj is in the Obj folder, and dragon.mtl is in the mats folder.
+To load the dragon for the project with its 1 material, ensure that dragon.obj is in the Obj folder, and dragon.mtl is in the mats folder.

 ./Tutorial dragon.obj